 However, we know 2020 has been a rough year for many of you, and anything “free” at this point would be neat.
 If you’re on a budget, we suggest either Ivacy or Surfshark for some of the more affordable options out there.
 You know, without risking your payment info and passwords leaking out in the process of using the VPN.

 What’s the Best VPN for Torrenting in the US?

-Since P2P traffic is typically associated with the illegal content, some US-based ISPs block torrenting altogether.
-This means that you won’t be able to use it even if you want to stay legal while torrenting.
-Once again, a VPN can help you.
-To make sure you pick the best one out there, we have a dedicated article on the best VPNs for torrenting, so take a look.
+Since P2P traffic is typically associated with illegal content, some US-based ISPs block torrenting altogether.
+This means that you won’t be able to use a BitTorrent client even if you want to stay legal while torrenting.
+Once again, a VPN can help out.
+To make sure you pick the best one for the job, take a look at our dedicated article on the best VPNs for torrenting.